-1. During the first year of enrolment in the propaedeutic (first-year) phase of a Bachelor study programme and, where possible, prior to the start of the second semester, the student is given advice on his or her study progress.
-If the study progress is unsatisfactory, the student will receive a written warning and be told that if the study progress continues to be unsatisfactory, he or she will receive a binding negative advice regarding the continuation of his studies.
-A reasonable period within which the student must have improved his or her grade point average and the opportunities a study programme offers in that regard are stated in the warning (Section 7.8b of the WHW.)
+During the first year of enrolment in the Foundation Phase of a bachelor study programme and, where possible, prior to the start of the second semester, the student is given advice on his study progress.
+If the study progress is unsatisfactory, the student will receive a written warning and be told that if the study progress continues to be unsatisfactory, he will receive a binding negative advice regarding the continuation of his studies.
+A reasonable period within which the student must have improved his grade point average and the opportunities a study programme offers in that regard are stated in the warning (Section 7.8b of the Act.)

-A student who has not received a warning at that stage may yet receive one at a later point in the first year if he or she has fallen behind, and will be given a period within which to improve his or her grade point average.
+A student who has not received a warning at that stage may yet receive one at a later point in the first year if he has fallen behind, and will be given a period within which to improve his grade point average.

-The student will receive a warning in the following cases:
+The student will be given a warning in the following cases: